cmader/HttpClient-WearOS/README.md

 ## Changelog

+* v1.5.0: Support user credentials in URL for basic authentication
 * v1.4.0: Add dark mode
 * v1.3.0: Add support for menu item colors and an option to suppress error responses
 * v1.2.1: Fix some bugs related to endpoint loading